 This is the Nrf24l01+ edition of EasyPCB!
-If you want to use RFM69 transiever instead go here.
+If you want to use RFM69 transceiver instead go here.

-So pretty much is this PCB for all newbies that only wants the basic part of MySensors documented in the website!
-This cuts my work with one node from a couple of hours soldering wires to 20-30min
+So pretty much this PCB covers all the basic stuff documented in the MySensors website!
+This cuts my work with one node from a couple of hours (soldering wires) to 20min.

 3x5cm (cut PCB)